-A Bitcoin Prosecutor-Turned-Crypto VC on Facebook's Libra: The Broadsheet
+Andreessen's Kathryn Haun on Facebook Libra: The Broadsheet

 ON MY RADAR

 Black superstars pitch Adidas shoes.
-Its black workers say they’re sidelined
+Its black workers say they’re sidelined New York Times

-The end of the age of paternity secrets
+The end of the age of paternity secrets The Atlantic

-Five NY1 anchorwomen sue cable channel for age and gender discrimination
+Five NY1 anchorwomen sue cable channel for age and gender discrimination New York Times